Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Introduction

-Since Gutenberg and Wulff-Nilsen pointed out that the existence of such an improvement has remained a fundamental open problem \cite{previous}.
-Moreover, it has been observed by Abraham, Chechik and Krinninger that $\tilde O(n ^ {2.5})$ seems to be a natural barrier for the worst-case update time \cite{Abraham2017FullyDA}, and it is a natural question whether there is an algorithm that meets this natural barrier or there are impossibility results.
+It has been observed by Abraham, Chechik and Krinninger that $\tilde O(n ^ {2.5})$ seems to be a natural barrier for the worst-case update time \cite{Abraham2017FullyDA}.
+It is a natural question whether there is an algorithm that meets this natural barrier and whether there are impossibility results.
 Our result gives an algorithm that meets this natural barrier while preserving the quadratic space usage.

 \paragraph{Our Result.} Suppose that the graph does not contain a negative cycle at any time.
 Our main result is a randomized algorithm with a running time that meets the natural barrier of $\tilde O(n ^ {2.5})$.